ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ### Predicting region

 On this more difficult task, the performance was still in line with the performance on the validation set.
 Reaching promising performance, which might be improved given more data.
 But this comparison also shows that augmentation makes this task too difficult given the amount of data, with the model barely having learned at all.
-Additionally, the median distance error is around 382 km, roughly equivalent to the length of Switzerland, which is not too bad
+Additionally, the median distance error is around 382 km, roughly equivalent to the length of Switzerland, which is decent performance.

 $$
 \begin{aligned}